-Thus, if a teacher belittles a pupil and holds her up to ridicule in class because of a disability she has, this could lead to a court case alleging unlawful harassment.
-The same unacceptable treatment directed at a lesbian pupil, or based on a pupil's religion, could lead to a case claiming direct discrimination.
+Thus, if a teacher belittles a pupil and holds them up to ridicule in class because of a disability they have, this could lead to a court case alleging unlawful harassment.
+The same unacceptable treatment directed at a gay pupil, or based on a pupil's religion, could lead to a case claiming direct discrimination.
 The practical consequences for the school, and the penalties, would be no different.